Skip to main content

 It's the various combinations or ways of depiction, the construal and style are way more important than the subject.
 Countless techniques are within you, waiting: you can break the conceptual art perimeters.
 I love how cartoonists unapologetically make piss taking and fuckwittery an art.

 At the start of my drawing processes, there is always a haze, that blurry raw idea, the gist of what I want to say.
-If I wanted to make a visual joke about Conservative MPs speaking lusting to cut disability benefits I'd immediately start by exploring common stereotypes and the most depraved, disgusting wretched imagary I can think of to taint these specimens, it's weaponising your creativity—sadly some media platforms ban you for it!
+If I wanted to make a visual joke about MPs who plan to cut disability benefits for vulnerable people, I'd immediately start by exploring imagery based on common stereotypes.
+The demonisation conveyed in the art taints the targets actions—sadly some internet platforms ban you for it!

 Before Anthony Hopkins immortalised Hannibal Lecter back in the nineties, people read about him first.
-His presence and appearance was upto the reader and so, multifaceted in his enriched written form (he had crimson brown eyes and extra fingers in the book).
+His presence and appearance was upto the reader.
+He was multifaceted in his written form (he had crimson brown eyes and extra fingers in the book).

-Realistic cartoons require extra time but they can detract from the mood or the joke itself.
-Maybe this is why Calvin and Hobbes aren't decorated with ultra realistic facial features, it is a well designed and simplified that leaves a little space for your imagination.
+Realistic cartoons take longer to do, and they can detract from the mood or the joke itself!
+Maybe this is why Calvin and Hobbes aren't decorated with ultra realistic facial features.
+Well designed bur simple creations let your imagination do a little work.